 The time-lapse statistics raises questions of why an alert was issued.
-With a majority of the alerts being located within a 24hour period, we must ask the question, "Are we activating too fast?"
+With a majority of the alerts being located within a 24-hour period, we must ask the question, "Are we activating too fast?"
 It is possible those cases could have been worked at a lower level.
-Only 32 of 358 were located because of the alert.
+Only 67 of the 377 alerts were located because of the active Sliver alert.